Trude Beiser

 Trude Beiser (after her marriage Trude Jochum-Beiser; born 2 September 1927) is a former alpine ski racer from Austria.
 Born in Lech am Arlberg in Vorarlberg, she won two Olympic gold medals and a world championship.
 Beiser was the first female Austrian skier to win two Olympic gold medals at two Olympic Winter Games.

 Competitive Career

 Beiser's racing career consisted of five total competitions, two in the 1950 FIS World Ski Championships and three in the Winter Olympics of 1948 and 1952 (which also counted as FIS competitions, thus, her scoreboard holds eight total competitions).
 In the 1948 Winter Olympics, Beiser won the gold medal for the combined and the silver medal for the downhill competitions.
 She then won two medals at the 1950 World Championships in Aspen, Colorado: a gold in downhill and a silver in the giant slalom.
-In 1952, she won the gold metal in downhill racing, securing the rank of champion for a second time.
+In 1952, she won the gold medal in downhill racing, securing the rank of champion for a second time.